 - Timing: Ideally during autumn.
 [See the Benefits of Moon Gardening to learn more about sowing crops at the optimum time each month and using a calendar].

-- Separate the garlic head into individual cloves – largest ones will be around the outside and are ideal for planting.
+- Separate the garlic head into individual cloves just before planting: Largest cloves will be around the outside and are ideal for planting.
 Small inner cloves can be used for cooking.

 - Sowing: Make a hole with your finger or the handle of your trowel roughly twice the depth of the clove (about 5cm/2in) and 10cm/4in apart.

 - Press down very firmly as you back fill with soil (to avoid the cloves being pushed out after a few days as the roots start to develop).
 Check at this stage and reposition them back into line!
 Water in well with liquid seaweed.
 When the shoots are about 5cm/2in high, add mulch thickly to suppress weeds.

 - Distance between rows: 30cm/12in.
 Yields: 1m2/3ft2 can produce 52 garlic bulbs – one for every week of the year.